 - 14.2.1 Traffic flows through the village in peak hours are consistently high.
 Development within the Parish needs to avoid increasing local traffic.
-Highways England consultation on the A12 widening30 shows main junctions along The Street are unable to meet demand at peak times.
+National Highways consultation on the A12 widening(30) shows main junctions along The Street are unable to meet demand at peak times.
 The reliance on cars and the restrictive street pattern in the village creates a need for alternatives to private car use to be provided.
 Partnership working to ensure safety, reduce pollution from queuing cars and create free flow of traffic is required.
 There is only one cycle route (along the A12) and no bridleways in the Parish.
 This policy aims to encourage a reduction in car use and increase the use of bus and train services which the community would like to see maintained and enhanced. - 14.2.2 Public Rights of Way (PROW), footpaths, bridleways and quiet lanes will be protected and maintained by ECC as the highway authority.
 Any amendment to an existing or provision of a new PROW will be advertised, and the Parish Council will provide comments accordingly. - 14.2.3 Various footpaths that lead to the surrounding countryside are highly valued and used frequently by residents.
 When asked to rank the importance of the different open spaces, the local footpaths came third highest.
-ECC has stated that they consider the footpaths to be protected.
+ECC has stated that they consider the footpaths to be protected. - 14.2.4 It is essential we make our streets safer and more welcoming.
+Being able to walk and cycle safely improves the quality of life and fitness of the whole community.
+Access for all standards will ensure people with disabilities are able to mobilise within the community.
+Through designing 'shared spaces' users will feel that, taking due care, they can move through a space freely and with confidence. - 14.2.5 Encouraging families to walk to school through the enhancement and proper maintenance of existing walking routes and the creation of appropriate paths from any new development site will reduce some of the parking issues around the schools.
+This can be encouraged through the preparation of a school Travel Plan.
+The ECC's Statement of Education Policy August 2015 states the legal definition of an available walking route is a route along which, accompanied as necessary, a child can walk with reasonable safety to school.
+A parent has a right to challenge the availability of such a route.